FREQUENTLY ASKED QUESTIONS

 9. Do you have any recommendations for balanced trainers in my area?

 Unlike other training approaches that only focus on developing rehearsed behaviors, bribing with treats, or merely managing or covering up the problem, we have developed a unique approach that fundamentally changes the dog’s state of mind.
 Once we address the dog’s state of mind, the sky’s the limit for what we can create.
-By cultivating new habits, teaching the dog to make better choices, training calmness instead of excitability, and employing our unique duration work, we are consistently successful with dogs that others are unable to help.
+By cultivating new habits, teaching the dog to make better choices, training calmness instead of excitability, and employing our unique duration work, we consistently succeed with dogs that others cannot help.

 11. I can’t afford a program, but I’m in a bad situation with my dog – what can I do?